romaricp/automatephp.github.io/doc/index.md

 ### pre_deploy

-The list of commands to be launched to remote servers **after downloading sources** and **before** setting up shared folders and files.
+The list of commands to be launched on remote servers **after downloading sources** and **before** setting up shared folders and files.

 ### on_deploy

-The list of commands to be launched to remote servers **before deployment**.
+The list of commands to be launched on remote servers **before deployment**.

 ### post_deploy

-The list of commands to be launched to remote servers **after deployment**.
+The list of commands to be launched on remote servers **after deployment**.

 **Option**: Possibility to execute only one command just to one remote server with: